 We review the basic definitions of Linkable Ring Signatures (LRS) following Lai et al. [17].
-In contrast to their work, our definitions do not consider the "confidential transaction" part, meaning that we only focus on the signature of the transaction scheme.
-The extension to confidential transactions follows naturally and we concentrate on LRS for conceptual simplicity.
+In contrast to their work, our definitions do not consider the "confidential transaction" part, and only focus on the signature of the transaction scheme, for conceptual simplicity.